 In August 2015, on the recommendation of the Governance Committee, the Board adopted a Majority Voting policy.
-The policy requires that in an uncontested election of directors, if any director nominee has more votes withheld than voted in favour of that director nominee the nominee will immediately tender their resignation, effective on acceptance by the Board, to the Governance Committee.
+The policy requires that in an uncontested election of directors, if any director nominee has more votes withheld than voted in favour of that director nominee, the nominee will immediately tender their resignation, effective on acceptance by the Board, to the Governance Committee.
 Within 60 days of receiving the tendered resignation the Governance Committee will consider the tendered resignation and make a recommendation to the Board on whether the resignation should be accepted.
 In considering the tendered resignation the Governance Committee will consider all relevant factors including (i) the reasons, if known, why shareholders "withheld" or were requested to "withhold" votes from the director; (ii) the director's history of service and contribution to the Corporation; (iii) the nominee's qualifications and skills; (iv) the current mix of director skills and attributes on the Board, and (v) legal requirements, policies or guidelines (regulatory, securities or corporate laws or stock exchange rules) for director numbers and qualifications.
 Within 90 days of receiving the tendered resignation the Board will decide whether to accept or reject the tendered resignation and will announce its decision and the reasons for the decision in a press release.
 If the Board accepts the resignation, the Governance Committee will make recommendations to the Board on whether the vacancy should be filled and, subject to legal restrictions, when and how the vacancy should be filled.

-The following table sets forth information with respect to each person nominated for election as a director, including the number of Common Shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by such person or the person's associates or affiliates as at May 8, 2018.
-Also included below are Deferred Share Units (DSUs) held by each Director.
-Common Shares and DSUs count toward their achievement of the share ownership guidelines for Directors described on page 21.
-The information as to shares beneficially owned or controlled or directed, not being within the knowledge of the Corporation, has been furnished by the respective proposed nominees individually.
+The following table sets forth information with respect to each person nominated for election as a director, including the number of Common Shares of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by such person or the person's associates or affiliates as at July 2, 2019.

-Nominee Name and Place of Residence Principal Occupation Director Since Common Shares DSUs James Falle (1)(2) Ontario, Canada Corporate Director May 2017 5,000 4,603 Serge Lavoie Quebec, Canada President and Chief Executive Officer of Corporation May 2016 42,398 Nil Andrew Pastor (2)(3) Ontario, Canada Portfolio Manager, EdgePoint Investment Group Inc., (investment) May 2016 3,573,987 13,493 Gary Quon (1)(3) Ontario, Canada Corporate Director May 2017 Nil 2,670 Sharon Ranson (1)(3) Ontario, Canada President, The Ranson Group Inc. (consulting) May 2016 10,000 11,099 Brian Reeve (2)(3) Ontario, Canada Partner, Financial Services Group & the Corporate and Regulatory Insurance Group, Cassels Brock & Blackwell LLP (law firm) December 2015 80,000 Nil David Thomson (1)(2) Ontario, Canada Corporate Director May 2017 6,500 2,670 Murray Wallace Ontario, Canada Corporate Director December 2015 35,000 19,277 Lee Matheson (2) Ontario, Canada Senior Partner of Investments, Ewing Morris Investment Partners Ltd. (investment) January 2018 225,300 2,746
+Nominee Name and Place of Residence Principal Occupation Director Since Common Shares James Falle Ontario, Canada Corporate Director May 2017 14,597 Serge Lavoie Quebec, Canada President and Chief Executive Officer of Corporation May 2015 54,666 Lee Matheson Ontario, Canada Partner, Ewing Morris & Co (investment) January 2018 166,261 Andrew Pastor Ontario, Canada Portfolio Manager, EdgePoint Investment Group Inc. (investment) May 2016 3,573,987 Brian Reeve Ontario, Canada Partner, Financial Services Group & the Corporate and Regulatory Insurance Group, Cassels Brock & Blackwell LLP (law firm) December 2015 80,000 Murray Wallace Ontario, Canada Corporate Director December 2015 35,000